New Zealand–United States relations: Sixth Labour Government, 2017–2023

+Sixth National Government, 2023–present

+On 9-11 July 2024, Prime Minister Christopher Luxon attended the 2024 NATO summit as an Indo-Pacific ally.
+During the visit, he met US President Joe Biden along with several Republican and Democratic senators and Congressmen including Bill Hagerty, Michael McCaul, Gregory Meeks and Ben Cardin.
+In addition, Luxon met several international leaders including British Prime Minister Keir Starmer, Ukrainian President Volodymyr Zelenskyy, Japanese Prime Minister Fumio Kishida, South Korean President Yoon Suk Yeol, and Australian Deputy Prime Minister Richard Marles.
+On 11 July, Luxon visited San Francisco, where he met Californian Governor Gavin Newsom.

+On 18 March 2025, Foreign Minister Winston Peters met with United States Secretary of State Marco Rubio to discuss various issues of interest to NZ-US bilateral relations including defence, security and economic cooperation in the Pacific, and New Zealand's relations with China.

+Prior to the 2025 APEC Summit in late October 2025, Prime Minister Luxon had his first in-person meeting with US President Donald Trump on 30 October, and invited Trump to visit New Zealand.
+On 1 November 2025, Luxon also met with United States Secretary of the Treasury Scott Bessent.
+In response to Trump's announcement that the United States would resume nuclear testing, Luxon expressed disapproval of US plans to resume nuclear testing and reiterated his commitment to New Zealand's nuclear-free policy.

+Economic relations and trade

 The United States is New Zealand's third-largest individual trading partner (behind China and Australia), while New Zealand is the United States' 48th-largest partner.
 In 2018, bilateral trade between the two countries was valued at US$13.9 billion or NZ$18.6 billion.
 New Zealand's main exports to the United States are meat, travel services, wine, dairy products, and machinery.
 The United States' main exports to New Zealand are machinery, vehicles and parts, travel services, aircraft, and medical equipment.
+The US is a major source of tourists coming to New Zealand.

-In addition to trade, there is a high level of corporate and individual investment between the two countries and the US is a major source of tourists coming to New Zealand.
-In March 2012, the United States had a total of $44 billion invested in New Zealand.
+In addition to trade, there is a high level of corporate and individual investment between the two countries; in March 2012, the United States had a total of $44 billion invested in New Zealand.

-Proposed Free Trade Agreement
+Proposed free trade agreement

-The government of New Zealand had indicated its desire for a free trade agreement (FTA) between the United States and New Zealand.
-Such an agreement would presumably be pursued alongside, or together with, an FTA between the United States and Australia since New Zealand and Australia have had their own FTA for almost twenty years and their economies are now closely integrated.
+The government of New Zealand has indicated its desire for a free trade agreement (FTA) between the United States and New Zealand.
+Such an agreement would presumably be pursued alongside, or together with, an FTA between the United States and Australia, as New Zealand and Australia have had their own FTA for almost twenty years and their economies are now closely integrated.
 Fifty House members wrote to President Bush in January 2003 advocating the initiation of negotiations, as did 19 Senators in March 2003.
 However, Administration officials had enumerated several political and security impediments to a potential FTA, including New Zealand's longstanding refusal to allow nuclear-powered ships into its harbors and its refusal to support the United States in the Iraq War.